lamini-ai/lamini-ai.github.io/docs/API_v2/train.md

 # POST `/v2/lamini/train`

 Use this API endpoint to train a model.
-This will train a model using the data you've provided through the `/v2/lamini/data` api, or through adding data to an `id` using the python package's [save_data api](/LLMEngine/save_data/).
+This will train a model using the data you've provided through the `/v2/lamini/data` api, or through adding data to an `id` using the python package's [Paired data api](/API_v2/data_pairs/).
 The response will include a job id and the status of the job.
 You can monitor the job at [https://app.lamini.ai/train](https://app.lamini.ai/train).

 ## Request